lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 Another motivation is to use checkpoint/restart to split long running jobs into several shorter ones.
 This might improve the overall job throughput, since shorter jobs can "fill holes" in the job queue.
+Here is an extreme example from literature for the waste of large computing resources due to missing
+checkpoints:

+*Earth was a supercomputer constructed to find the question to the answer to the Life, the Universe, and Everything by a race of hyper-intelligent pan-dimensional beings.
+Unfortunately 10 million years later, and five minutes before the program had run to completion, the Earth was destroyed by Vogons.* (Adams, D. The Hitchhikers Guide Through the Galaxy)

 If you wish to do checkpointing, your first step should always be to check if your application already has such capabilities built-in, as that is the most stable and safe way of doing it.